mattb20/website/README.md

 * [Bourbon](http://bourbon.io/)/[Neat](http://neat.bourbon.io/)/[Bitters](http://bitters.bourbon.io/) as a framework for our CSS
 * [Typekit](http://typekit.com) for typefaces

+## Adding images

+Our images are stored on the [makers assets GitHub repo](https://github.com/makersacademy/makers-assets) - we've split them out to a seperate repository to keep the size of this repository down.
+All assets from that repository can be accessed from http://assets.makersacademy.com.

+When adding a new image, add it to the [images directory](https://github.com/makersacademy/makers-assets/tree/gh-pages/images) of the [makers assets GitHub repo](https://github.com/makersacademy/makers-assets), and make sure that the image has been compressed using [image optim](https://imageoptim.com/) and are good quality images that fit the look and feel of the site.

 ## Publishing to Bower

 We use Bower to share our assets across the various Makers Academy websites.
 If